sabomichal/immutable-xjc/README.md

 ## immutable-xjc

-CC-XJC is a JAXB 2.0 XJC plugin for adding a copy constructor to schema derived classes.
-The plugin provides a '-copy-constructor' option which is enabled by adding its jar file to the XJC classpath.
+IMMUTABLE-XJC is a JAXB 2.0 XJC plugin for making schema derived classes immutable.
+The plugin provides a '-immutable' option which is enabled by adding its jar file to the XJC classpath.
 When enabled, the following options can be used to control the behavior of the plugin.
 See the examples for further information.

--imm-builder
+#### -imm-builder
-The '-imm-builder' option can be used to specify the visibility of generated copy methods.
-It takes one argument from the list [private, package, protected, public].
-This option impacts the number of generated methods.
-Default: private.
+The '-imm-builder' option can be used to generate builder like pattern utils for each schema derived class.

 ## Usage
 #### JAXB-RI CLI